 Are antioxidants good for people?
 What about those who have diabetes?

-In order to answer these questions, you need to you need to understand antioxidants better.
+In order to answer these questions, we need to understand antioxidants better.

-You should know that antioxidants are actually substances which inhibit oxidation.
-Furthermore, you need to understand oxidation.
+We should know that antioxidants are actually substances which inhibit oxidation.
+Furthermore, we need to understand the oxidation.
 This is a chemical process which occurs in the transfer of electrons.

 This process always occurs together with a reduction.
 That means that while one substance is oxidized another is reduced.
 These reductions are known as redox reactions.